JoeJiang3936/Databricks/README.rst

    -  compute vs io
    -  Spark shuffles will call to io process, so we try to avoid
    -  Parquet creates a compression format for each Avro-defined data model
    -  Avro and Parquet for data models and file formats !

+|

 - **Status**
-   1. Create Databricks account . . . . . . . . . [complete]
+1. Create Databricks account . . . . . . . . . . . . . . . [complete]
-   2.  abc
+2.  more